pivotal/docs-tap/getting-started.md

 After completing the scans from the previous step, query the [Supply Chain Security Tools - Store](scst-store/overview.md) to view your vulnerability results.
 It is a Tanzu component that stores image, package, and vulnerability metadata about your dependencies.
-Use the Supply Chain Security Tools - Store CLI, called `insight`, to query metadata that have been submitted to the component after the scan step.
+Use the Supply Chain Security Tools - Store CLI, called Insight, to query metadata that have been submitted to the component after the scan step.

 For a complete guide on how to query the store,